Video: Group smashes into North Center bar; CPD investigating smashed windows at several businesses

 Surveillance video from Gannon's Pub in the 4200-block of North Lincoln Avenue shows at least five suspects in hoodies rush into the pub.

 Three of them jump over the bar and straight for the cash register.
-The incident took all of about 30 seconds.
+The incident took all of about 30 seconds and then they were gone, leaving shattered glass everywhere.

-They left behind a mess, including smashing the glass from the front door. .

-The bar was one of several businesses targeted in the North Center neighborhood along Lincoln Avenue Monday night and Tuesday morning.
+Irv Gilner's wife owns Gannon's.
+He spent the night speaking with police on the scene.

 INTERACTIVE SAFETY TRACKER Track crime and safety in your neighborhood